FAQs for graduate students regarding the university's COVID-19 directives

 Be sure to visit the main university coronavirus website, the research-focused FAQs, and the OVPRI’s Research Continuity Guidance regularly for the latest information and directives regarding identification and performance of essential research.

 Can graduate students still conduct their research?

-Graduate students play a critical role in advancing Virginia Tech’s research mission and the academic expectations of research-based PhD and MS programs involve successful completion of dissertation or thesis research projects.
+The academic expectations of research-based PhD and MS programs involve successful completion of dissertation or thesis research projects.
 Acknowledging that restrictions on research activity may make it difficult for graduate students to maintain their academic progress, Virginia Tech nevertheless is committed to the higher priority of health safety.
 Therefore, consistent with Governor Northam’s stay at home order (Executive Order No. 55 – 2020), all research activities involving graduate students will be conducted in accordance with the Essential Operations level stipulated in Presidential Policy Memorandum No. 309.

 Specific circumstances vary among graduate students, so a plan for assigned research duties should be developed through an interactive conversation between the student and faculty advisor.

-In all cases, plans must be approved by the graduate program director who shall serve as an advocate for the student when necessary.
+In all cases, plans must be approved by the Graduate Program Director who shall serve as an advocate for the student when necessary.
 The following guidelines should be followed in drafting the plan:

 1. Graduate students whose research projects are conducted at home and that do not involve close contact with others and that pose no risk to their health safety or that of others are not subject to these guidelines.

 2. For research projects that involve working in environments occupied by others such as multi-user laboratories, graduate students should be assigned tasks that can be accomplished remotely if feasible.
 Examples of tasks that are well suited to remote work include literature reviews, project design, data collation and analysis, and manuscript preparation.